About Joel Fendelman

 With roots in Miami, Austin and New York City, Joel Fendelman has written, produced and directed a number of award-winning narrative and documentary films.

-Joel has most recently completed his third feature film "Man on Fire", a documentary about a white Texas preacher who self-immolated in his birth town of Gran Saline in order to bring attention to the unrepented racism there.
+Joel most recently received an IDA Documentary Award for his fourth feature film "Man on Fire", a documentary about a white Texas preacher who self-immolated in his birth town of Grand Saline in order to bring attention to the unrepented racism there.
 The film uses the act as a vehicle to explore racism in small town East Texas and indirectly America as a whole.
 "Man on Fire" premiered at the Slamdance Film Festival in January.

 In 2011, Joel completed his first dramatic narrative feature "David", a coming of age story about identity and friendship between a Muslim and a Jewish boy in the ethnic neighborhoods of south Brooklyn.
-The film screened at the Rome and Montreal World Film Festival, which awarded the film it’s prestigious Ecumenical Prize, and at many other venues around the globe.
-It also sparked conversations within and between Jewish and Muslim religious groups universally and continues to be a desired resource for the human education.
+The film screened at the Rome and Montreal World Film Festival, which awarded the film its prestigious Ecumenical Prize, and at many other venues around the globe.
+It also sparked conversations within and between Jewish and Muslim religious groups universally and continues to be a desired resource for teaching tolerance amongst children.

 Joel strives to embrace socially conscious stories that deal with religion, social class, minorities and communicates the underlying connection between us all.